lucasgodshalk/Antsy/Readme.md

 and
 [HttpResponse](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.http.httpresponse#Microsoft_AspNetCore_Http_HttpResponse)
 objects,
-but gain helper methods to make them line up more with the Express JS API.
+but gain helper methods to make them line up more with the Express API.

 The helper methods on the response object are:
 ```csharp